microsoft/vscode-docs/docs/extensionAPI/extension-points.md

 In this context, a language is basically a string identifier that is associated to a file (See `TextDocument.getLanguageId()`).

-VS Code uses three hints to determine the language a file will be associated with.
+VS Code uses four hints to determine the language a file will be associated with.
 Each "hint" can be enriched independently:
 1. the extension of the filename (`extensions` below)
 2. the filename (`filenames` below)
+3. glob patterns matching against the filename (`filenamePatterns` below)
-3. the first line inside the file (`firstLine` below)
+4. the first line inside the file (`firstLine` below)

 The last piece of information VS Code wants to know about a language is the `aliases` property, the first item in this list will be picked as the language label (as rendered in the status bar on the right).